blackmirag3/AlexToTheRescue/README.md

 "Alex" has the following functions:
 - Tele-operated using VNC via WIFI
-- Powered by RPi and Arduino Uno with UART implementation
+- Powered by RPi and Arduino Uno with UART communication
 - Ability to map vicinity using LIDAR module
 - Colour sensor to detect "identity" of detected victims in simulated test environment